UlrikaRakkaBrant/js-project-todo/README.md

 ## 👩‍💻 Author

-Built with 🍵, 🎧, and curiosity by Ulrika Einebrant
+Made with 🍵, 🎧, curiosity, and a generous dose of AI magic by Ulrika Einebrant.
 Frontend developer passionate about clean design, accessibility, and calm user experiences.
-_“Let your hands create what your eyes fear to imagine.”_
+“Let your hands create what your eyes fear to imagine.”

 ---